 47. Shop Your Way Through San Miguel de Allende

 San Miguel de Allende has a similar colonial feel to Guanajuato but on a smaller scale and with more tourists and expats.
 Because of this, we found the city to be a bit pricier than Guanajuato but beautiful nonetheless.
-The trip is about and a half hours by bus and a great place to shop for all things artisanal.
+The trip is about an hour and a half by bus and a great place to shop for all things artisanal.

 48. Take a Day Trip to Dolores Hidalgo